-See also companion trigger Section 8.5.28, "submit.sh"
+See also companion trigger Section 8.5.28, "submit.sh".

-It is based around getting a list of files to copy from commit to edge.
-Do the copy using ascp (Aspera file copy)
+It is based around getting a list of files to copy from commit to edge, then doing the file transfer using ascp (Aspera file copy).

-Configurable pull.trigger.dir should be set to a temp folder like /p4/1/tmp
+The configurable pull.trigger.dir should be set to a temp folder like /p4/1/tmp.